-Early menopause is defined as a sudden stop in menses and typically occurs when a woman is 40-45 years old.
+Early menopause is defined as a sudden stop in menses, and is often brought on by surgeries such as hysterectomies.
+Early menopause can affect women well before their 50s.
 Periods stop entirely, and symptoms similar to perimenopause occur.

 First signs of early menopause can appear suddenly, leaving you perplexed about what is going on with your body.
 Changes such as weight gain, hot flashes, irritability, and irregular periods can be related to the early onset of menopause.
 If you know about the symptoms of menopause, you might think that you are entering perimenopause.
 However, if your periods stop completely, that means menopause is happening early for you.

 When we talk about early menopause, it is an event when a woman has symptoms common for menopausal women for some time before her period stopping for a full year.
 Most of the time, it occurs in women between 40 and 45 years old, but it can also happen earlier based on several factors.
 In any instance, losing reproductive ability can be very hard for a woman to accept.